ortexx/ip-cidr/readme.md

 const cidr = new IPCIDR("50.165.190.0/23");

 if(!cidr.isValid()) {
-  // do something
+  throw new Error('CIDR is invalid');
 }

-// get start ip as string
+// get start ip address as a string cidr.start();
-cidr.start();

-// get end ip as big integer
-cidr.end({ type: "bigInteger" });
+// get end ip address as a big integer cidr.end({ type: "bigInteger" });

-// do something with each element of CIDR range
+// do something with each element of the range
 cidr.loop(ip => console.log(ip), { type: "addressObject" });

-// get an array of all ip in CIDR range as big integer;
+// get an array of all ip addresses in the range as a big integer;
 cidr.toArray({ type: "bigInteger" });

-// get an array of start and end ip as string [startIpAsString, endIpAsString] cidr.toRange();
+// get an array of start and end ip addresses as a string [startIpAsString, endIpAsString] cidr.toRange();
 ```

 ## Client side
-Load __/dist/ip-cidr.js__ as script and get the library in __window.IPCIDR__
+Load __/dist/ip-cidr.js__ as a script and you can get the library in __window.IPCIDR__

 # API
 ### .formatIP(address, [options])
-returns "ip-address" module object in the necessary format
+to return an "ip-address" module object in the necessary format
-options are the same in all of the library functions.

 ### .contains(address)
-check the address belongs to cidr
+to check the address belongs to the range

 ### .start([options])
-get start ip
+to get the start ip adress

 ### .end([options])
-get end ip
+to get the end ip address

 ### .toString()
-get string cidr as "50.165.190.0/23"
+to convert the cidr to a string like "50.165.190.0/23"

 ### .toRange([options])
-get an array of start and end ip [startIp, endIp]
+to convert the cidr to an array with start and end ip addresses [startIp, endIp]

 ### .toObject([options])
-get an object of start and end ip {start: startIp, end: endIp}
+to convert the cidr to an object with start and end ip addresses {start: startIp, end: endIp}

 ### .toArray([options], [results])
-get an array of all ip in CIDR range
+to convert the cidr to an array with all ip addresses in the range
-you can get an information by chunks using options.from and options.limit
+you can get information by chunks using **options.__from** and **options.limit**
-this options might be an integer or a big integer("jsbn" instance)
+the options might be an integer or a big integer("jsbn" instance)
 you can pass the second argument "results" (object) to get all chunk pagination information

 ### .loop(fn, [options], [results])
-run fn for every element of CIDR range
+to run __fn__ for each element of the range
-you can use the same chunk options as in .toArray
+you can use the same chunk options as in __.toArray()__